Installing Roof Vents: What you Need to Know

 The final piece may need to be cut to the right length with a hacksaw at the end of the roof.

 Finally, the roofer will secure and weatherproof according to manufacturer instructions (which will generally recommend different materials for different styles).
 If it’s a shingle-over roof vent, ridge cap shingles will be applied over the vent and secured with two-inch nails.

 - Static vent

-Static vents come in a variety of different styles and sizes, but are all non-motorized vents installed near the roof ridge to allow for unobstructed flow of air from the attic.
+Static vents (sometimes referred to as louvers, mushroom vents or even turtle vents) come in a variety of different styles (low profile, box, flat or dome) and sizes, but are all non-motorized vents installed near the roof ridge to allow for unobstructed flow of air from the attic.
 If there are more than one, they are centered between the rafters and installed at regular intervals in a horizontal line along the roof.

 How to install a static vent

 First, from inside the attic, your roofer will drive a nail through the roof structure to mark spots for the vents.
 (The nail will either drive directly through the roof or pop a shingle that’s easy to spot) on the topside of the roof.
 The roofer will mark these spots between the rafters evenly along the roof.
 From the roof they will then draw a guide hole the size the diameter of each vent.
 These holes will likely be installed closer to the ridge but manufacturer instructions should always be followed.

 From the roof, the roofer will remove shingles around the guide hole and about one inch back on the upper side of the hole.
 They will use a saber saw cut through the underlayment and decking of each marked hole.

 To install the vent, the roofer slips the flange (the metal lip of the vent) under shingles at the upper part of the hole and rests the flange on top of the shingles at the down-slope part of the hole.